Typical activities fund by the Research Support Fund

 The following give some typical activities which the society might support through the Research Support Fund.
 It is not intended to be a complete list; other worthwhile projects not falling into the various categories given below might be funded.

 The Fund may support a visit from a mathematician or statistician based outwith Scotland.
-This should be for a specific purpose, possibly involving visits to several institutions or the delivery of a course of lectures.
+This should be for a specific purpose, for example the delivery of a course of lectures, and should usually involve visits to several institutions.
 Such support might be particularly appropriate in the case of young visitors and/or short visits, when other sources of funding might not be readily available.

 The organisers are expected to charge a reasonable registration fee for the meeting, which should be open to all members of the Society.
 The Fund may then contribute towards the general expenses of the conference (see Note 8 in the application procedure).